 efficiently searching for transition states.

 A vibrational frequency calculation is performed by calling the hessian() command.
-Currently, entos supports semi-analytic evaluation of vibrations for GFN-xTB, DFT, EMFT, and ONIOM, as well as numeric evaluation for MP2.
+Currently, Qcore supports analytic DFT hessian for HF and DFT, and semi-analytic evaluation for GFN-xTB, EMFT, and ONIOM.

 Here is a minimal input for running a vibrational frequency calculation:

 In this example, we use the GFN-xTB method for obtaining the vibrational frequencies of methanol, and save the frequencies and normal modes to a MOLDEN format file, which can be visualized using Avogadro or other packages.